allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 [The Suck Is Why We’re Here](https://nik.art/the-suck-is-why-were-here/): The point of personal projects isn't to optimize them, it's about pushing through the suck so you can stay sharp.

-[Why is the sky blue?](https://explainers.blog/posts/why-is-the-sky-blue/): Helpful insight as to why it is the way it is, because high level explinations are accurate but dismissing and uninformative.
+[Why is the sky blue?](https://explainers.blog/posts/why-is-the-sky-blue/): Helpful insight as to why it is the way it is, because high level explinations are accurate but dismissive and uninformative.

 # Games